CanonicalLtd/maas-docs/en/installconfig-rack.md

     machine to re-instate itself as a rack controller.
 This behaviour may change with future versions of MAAS.

+## Region/Rack/Machine communication and high-availability environments

+Please see [High availability][manage-hd] for more information about how rack controllers communicate with region controllers and machines as well as how to use rack controllers in an HA environment.

 <!-- LINKS -->

+[manage-hd]: manage-hd.md
 [install-from-iso]: installconfig-iso-install.md
 [install-from-iso-rackd]: installconfig-iso-install.md#rack-controller
 [install-from-packages]: installconfig-package-install.md